 From 2012-present, Halle has worked actively as a yoga teacher.
 In addition to maintaining a robust weekly class schedule, she has led workshops and informational lectures around the Midwest and as far as Mexico ranging in content from Arm Balance and Inversion, Partner Yoga, Move Into Balance, Pre-Natal Yoga, Sanskrit and Sound, Yoga for Depression/Yoga for Anxiety, Introduction to Pranayama as well as donation-based community classes benefiting charitable organizations including the Prison Yoga Project and My Block My Hood My City.

 Halle is also a lead for Corepower’s 200-hour Yoga Teacher Training programs, and has amassed 2000+ hours of facilitation since 2013.
-She is highly regarded as a knowledgeable, capable educator.
+She recently finished facilitating her first yoga teacher training through Breathe for Change, which is a 200-hour yoga teacher training designed specifically for educators and mental health professionals.
+Halle is highly regarded as a knowledgeable, capable educator.

 She is passionate about providing individualized instruction in an inclusive environment.
 As a teacher and practitioner, she knows that yoga is a lifestyle.
 She resists the dilution of yoga’s teachings to accommodate mass marketing.
 Instead, it is her intention to honor the lineage so that students can harness their energy, clear away the blockages of habits or patterns that may not serve them, and strengthen their mental stamina and discipline.